muratk5n/thirdwave/en/README.md

 ---

-Europe, landmass-wise, is very small compared to Asia.
-US/Canada are far from the West direction, but they can go on bickering on the East, over the Pacific...
-Maybe good for my native hood; Both sides, go the f--k away, do your shit somewhere else
+Asia has huge landmass compared to Europe..
+US/Canada are far from the West direction, but if RU becomes Asia/Pacific oriented, both sides can go on bickering over there..
+Could be good for my native hood;
+Just get the f--k outa here and do your shit elsewhere

 [[-]](https://pbs.twimg.com/media/FNHXrneXMAA--B0?format=png&name=small)